Orpheus in the Underworld: Continental Europe

 The first production outside France is believed to have been at Breslau in October 1859.
 In December of the same year the opera opened in Prague.
 The work was given in German at the Carltheater, Vienna, in March 1860 in a version by Ludwig Kalisch, revised and embellished by Johann Nestroy, who played Jupiter.
 Making fun of Graeco-Roman mythology had a long tradition in the popular theatre of Vienna, and audiences had no difficulty with the disrespect that had outraged Jules Janin and others in Paris.
 It was for this production that Carl Binder put together the version of the overture that is now the best known.
 There were revivals at the same theatre in February and June 1861 (both given in French) and at the Theater an der Wien in January 1867.
 1860 saw the work's local premieres in Brussels, Stockholm, Copenhagen and Berlin.
 Productions followed in Warsaw, St Petersburg, and Budapest, and then Zurich, Madrid, Amsterdam, Milan and Naples.

 Gänzl mentions among "countless other productions [...] a large and glitzy German revival under Max Reinhardt" at the Großes Schauspielhaus, Berlin in 1922.
 (Note: Gänzl notes that initially other Offenbach operas were more popular in other countries – La belle Hélène in Austria and Hungary, Geneviève de Brabant in Britain and La Grande-Duchesse de Gérolstein in the US – Orphée was always the favourite in Germany.)
 A more recent Berlin production was directed by Götz Friedrich in 1983; a video of the production was released.
-2019 productions include those directed by Helmut Baumann at the Vienna Volksoper, and by Barrie Kosky at the Haus für Mozart, Salzburg, with a cast headed by Anne Sophie von Otter as L'Opinion publique, a co-production between the Salzburg Festival, Komische Oper Berlin and Deutsche Oper am Rhein.
+2019 productions include those directed by Helmut Baumann at the Vienna Volksoper, and by Barrie Kosky at the Haus für Mozart, Salzburg, with a cast headed by Anne Sofie von Otter as L'Opinion publique, a co-production between the Salzburg Festival, Komische Oper Berlin and Deutsche Oper am Rhein.